Best Minecraft Server Hosting (2026)

 How much RAM do I need for a Minecraft server?

-For vanilla Java with 5-10 players: 2 GB.
+Vanilla Java with 5-10 players: 2 GB.
 With 10-20 players: 4 GB.
-With light plugins (Essentials, LuckPerms): add 1 GB.
-For Spigot/Paper with PVP plugins: 6-8 GB.
-For modded packs (FTB, AllTheMods): 8-12 GB minimum.
-Bedrock servers need significantly less RAM than Java equivalents.
+Add 1 GB for light plugins (Essentials, LuckPerms).
+Spigot or Paper with PVP plugins: 6-8 GB.
+Modded packs (FTB, AllTheMods, ATM 9): 8-12 GB minimum, often 16.
+Bedrock servers use about 30-40% less RAM than Java at the same player count, but most hosts charge the same price for both.

 Is a $5 Minecraft server good?

-For 5 friends playing vanilla Java with no mods: yes.
-Shockbyte and Pebblehost both offer functional 2 GB plans at $2.50-$5/mo that handle this fine.
-Below $5/mo you typically share CPU cores with many other servers — expect tickrate drops at peak hours.
+For 5 friends on vanilla Java with no mods: yes.
+Shockbyte and Pebblehost both have 2 GB plans at $2.50-$5/mo that handle that fine.
+Below $5/mo you share CPU cores aggressively, so tickrate drops at peak hours are normal.
 Modded servers and 10+ player vanilla SMPs need at least the $7-10 tier.
+The $1.50 Pebblehost Budget plan is bait, skip it.

 Do I need a dedicated CPU for my Minecraft server?

-Minecraft is single-threaded for the main game loop.
-CPU clock speed and cache matter much more than core count.
-For under 10 players with no mods: shared vCPU is fine.
-For 20+ players, large redstone contraptions, or modded packs: a dedicated CPU prevents tickrate stutters at peak.
-Hetzner's CCX (dedicated AMD EPYC) plans are ideal; Pebblehost Premium uses Ryzen 9 5950X.
+Minecraft's main game loop is single-threaded.
+CPU clock speed and L3 cache matter more than core count.
+Under 10 players with no mods: shared vCPU is fine.
+20+ players, large redstone, modded packs: dedicated CPU prevents tickrate stutters at peak.
+Hetzner's CCX line (dedicated AMD EPYC) and Pebblehost Premium (Ryzen 9 5950X) are the two ways to get this without paying enterprise prices.

 Is Hostinger good for Minecraft hosting?